Mpower Pictures

 Mpower Pictures is the production company of David Segel, Stephen McEveety, John Shepherd, and Todd Burns.

 Mpower Pictures was launched with Bella (2006), winner of the Toronto Film Festival People's Choice Award, produced in association with Metanoia Films.

 Since then, Mpower Pictures has produced a number of award-winning features for theatrical distribution including An American Carol, The Stoning of Soraya M. and Snowmen.

-Film & television productions
+Film and television productions

 Mpower Pictures has been actively developing and producing film content for theatrical distribution since 2007 as well as television content since early 2010.